Every student that has graduated from Collegiate has been accepted into college.

 First generation college students—whose parents did not complete a four-year degree—often leverage loans, grants, and scholarships to find a way to pay for college.
 Money can be scarce for extras-that-aren’t-really-extras (think toiletries and even textbooks).
 Because of this, starting college may bring more stress than excitement.
-But there are ways we can support these scholars.

 HOW MEMPHIS IS FIRST-GEN FORWARD